voxpupuli/puppet-filemapper/README.markdown

 This should take two values, a string containing the file name to be flushed, and an array of providers that should be flushed to this file.
 It should return a string containing the contents of the file to be written.

-### (Optional) `self.header`

-This method should return a string containing a file header.
-If no such method is defined then it will be ignored.